Tao-AI-group/ACTS/_tabs/about.md

 {: .prompt-tip } -->

 Dr. Cui Tao's AI group focuses on data standardization and AI models that are applicable in healthcare.

+To know more about the group's work, please visit <a href="https://tao-ai-group.github.io/home/" text="_blank">Tao AI</a>